elegant-scipy/elegant-scipy/markdown/ch4.markdown

 # Generate five targets
 signals = np.cos(2 * pi * fd * t[:, np.newaxis] + P)

+# Save the signal associated with the first target as an example for
+# later inspection
 v_single = signals[:, 0]

+# Weigh the signals, according to target size, and sum, to generate
+# the combined signal seen by the radar
 v_sim = np.sum(M * signals, axis=1)

 ## The above code is equivalent to: